-Juicing gets more vegetables into your family's diet -- the delicious way.
-You'll love how easy it is to whip up a batch of Mother Nature's finest.
+Juicing gets more vegetables into your diet in a delicious way.
+You'll love how easy it is to whip up a batch of homemade juice with our juicing tips.

-If your family is on the lookout for easy, palatable ways to squeeze more produce into your busy lifestyle, consider a juice extractor, which can juice vegetables as well as the more traditional fruit.
+If you're on the lookout for easy, yummy ways to squeeze more produce into your busy lifestyle, consider a juice extractor, which can juice vegetables as well as fruits.

 "One of the great benefits of juicing is that it's full of enzymes that are important for the body.
-They're needed for many chemical reactions that go on, like digestion and absorption," says Pat Vasconcellos, a registered dietitian and spokesperson for the American Dietetic Association.
+They're needed for many chemical reactions that go on, like digestion and absorption," says Pat Vasconcellos, a registered dietitian and spokesperson for the Academy of Nutrition and Dietetics.
 "If you cook vegetables, those enzymes are destroyed."

-In addition, it's just plain fun to juice.
-"Juicing is a great way to tuck things into kids' diets that they would never eat whole -- but things we know they need for their growing bodies," says nutritionist Cherie Calbom, author of The Juice Lady's Guide to Juicing for Health.
+Plus, it's just plain fun to juice.
+"Juicing is a great way to tuck things into kids' diets that they would never eat whole -- but things we know they need for their growing bodies," says nutritionist Cherie Calbom, author of The Juice Lady's Guide to Juicing for Health (Avery Trade, 2008).
 "You can tuck something like parsley into a juice.
-It's one of the greatest foods on earth, but there's not a kid around who's going to eat parsley unless he's trying to show off."
+It's one of the greatest foods on Earth, but there's not a kid around who's going to eat parsley unless he's trying to show off."

 For busy parents, the quick preparation and cleanup also make juicing a welcome way to provide nutrition.
 Whipping up a big pitcherful in the morning provides a refreshing shot of vitamins and minerals and starts everyone's day on the right foot.
-If you serve a cup and a half in each glass, one drink can provide each family member with more than one serving of their recommended daily vegetable allowance, Vasconcellos says.
+If you serve 1-1/2 cups in each glass, one drink can provide each family member with more than one serving of their recommended daily vegetable allowance, Vasconcellos says.

 If your family is new to juicing, start with a base juice of carrots and apples.
 Calbom recommends using about one-half of a large cored apple (or an entire small cored apple) and about five washed carrots per person.

-Even if you go no further in your juicing adventures, this healthful drink will serve you well because it's packed with such essential nutrients as beta carotenes.
+Even if you go no further in your juicing adventures, this healthful drink will serve you well because it's packed with essential nutrients such as beta carotene.
 "Start with that basic, delicious juice," Calbom says.
-"After that, maybe add one other item, like a rib of celery, or something else very mild and great tasting.
+"After that, maybe add one other item, like a rib of celery, or something else very mild and great-tasting.
 Then work up to adding more things.
 Try a small handful of parsley or a half-inch chunk of ginger."